-Okay, so if you want to increase the browsing speed on your Android, then you can activate the Data Saver Mode in Chrome.
+Okay, so if you want to increase your Android’s browsing speed, you can activate the Data Saver Mode in Chrome.
 This will compress pages for you that will lose down data usage by increasing the load time.
-However, this trick might slightly reduce photo quality, but if you are just searching for information, then this is going to be perfect for you.
+However, this trick might slightly reduce photo quality, but this will be perfect for you if you are searching for information.

 One more thing, the web pages will be transferred to Google first for compression so you might experience some slow speed here.
 You will find this option in the Settings menu of Chrome.

-Sync is a very good feature that synchronizes your data with Google servers, so that, you can get notifications whenever new mail comes in or when you get new notifications or updates for apps.
-And to do this, it does a refresh at every preset interval, which eats into your android’s performance for other activities.
+Sync is an excellent feature that synchronizes your data with Google servers so that you can get notifications whenever new mail comes in or when you get new notifications or updates for apps.
+Doing this does a refresh at every preset interval, which eats into your android’s performance for other activities.